zachpino/digital-media/week5/video.md

 Most importantly, though, are some useful attributes that don't take values.
 Namely, `autoplay`, `muted`, `controls` which respectively determine whether or not the video starts playing on page load, has sound, and show playback controls.
 Try your video with and without those attributes!

+We can now bring in [SVG content](svg.md) from Illustrator to complete the content on our page!